pinecoders/pinecoders.github.io/faq_and_code/README.md

 ### Is it possible to use `security()` on lower intervals than the chart's current interval?
 Yes but there are limits to using this technique:
+1. It's not supported by TV.
+1. It doesn't always return reliable data.
+Intrabar volume information on stocks, for example, is often incorrect.
 1. It only works on historical bars.
 1. You cannot reference intrabars at seconds resolutions.
 So you can call `security()` at 1m from a 15m chart, but not 30sec.
 1. Alerts will currently not work reliably if you use this technique in your script.